2022 United States elections: Results

-Democrats made gains at the gubernational level.
+Democrats made gains at the gubernatiorial level.
 In the 2022 Maryland gubernatorial election, Wes Moore, a Democrat, became the state's first African-American governor, while the 2022 Massachusetts gubernatorial election and 2022 Oregon gubernatorial election resulted in Maura Healey and Tina Kotek, both Democrats, becoming the first open lesbian governors in U.S. history.
 Gretchen Whitmer, the incumbent Democrat, won the 2022 Michigan gubernatorial election.
 On the Republican side, incumbent governors performed well.
-Greg Abbott won the 2022 Texas gubernatorial election, while Brian Kemp won the 2022 Georgia gubernatorial election; in both cases, they defeated the Democratic opponents, Beto O'Rourke and Stacey Abrams, who had lost by narrower margins in 2018.
-In the 2022 Florida gubernatorial election, DeSantis won in a landside, challenging the state's battleground status; results showed that he performed better than other Republicans among Hispanics, who got mixed results.
+Greg Abbott won the 2022 Texas gubernatorial election, while Brian Kemp won the 2022 Georgia gubernatorial election; in both cases, they defeated the Democratic opponents, Beto O'Rourke and Stacey Abrams, respectively, who had lost by narrower margins in 2018.
+In the 2022 Florida gubernatorial election, DeSantis won in a landslide, challenging the state's battleground status; results showed that he performed better than other Republicans among Hispanics, who got mixed results.
 Both parties elected female governors, resulting in the most female governors in U.S. history.
 Incumbent Laura Kelly of the Democratic Party narrowly won the 2022 Kansas gubernatorial election, while Sarah Huckabee Sanders of the Republican Party won the 2022 Arkansas gubernatorial election.
 Democrats also won the 2022 Arizona gubernatorial election, an office that was previously held by a term-limited Republican, as Katie Hobbs won over Kari Lake.
 Despite losses, Republicans flipped a governorship from Democrats by winning the 2022 Nevada gubernatorial election, in which Joe Lombardo defeated the incumbent Steve Sisolak, and in the 2022 Alaska gubernatorial election a Republican governor was reelected to a second term for the first time since 1998.